Vibhuarvind/Lineage_Lens/README.md

 ## 📈 Business Value

-**For Data Engineers**: Faster debugging and impact analysis **For Business Analysts**: Self-service data discovery without SQL knowledge
+**For Data Engineers**: Faster debugging and impact analysis

+**For Business Analysts**: Self-service data discovery without SQL knowledge

-**For Data Governance**: Automated documentation and compliance tracking **For Leadership**: Clear visibility into data dependencies and risks
+**For Data Governance**: Automated documentation and compliance tracking

+**For Leadership**: Clear visibility into data dependencies and risks

 ---

-*Built with ❤️ for the Mindstream Hackathon - Transforming complex data lineage into actionable insights*
+*Built with ❤️ by the Mindstream Makers Hack-a-Prompt - Transforming complex data lineage into actionable insights*